-Doenjang Jjigae is one of the most classic comfort foods in Korean cuisine.
-Loaded with vegetables, mushrooms, and tofu, this stew is delightfully easy to make but packed with delicious flavor.
-This rich and hearty dish will instantly warm you up on a cold day, and tastes just like the ones served in Korean BBQ restaurants!
+Doenjang Jjigae is one of the most classic comfort foods in Korean cuisine that is quick and easy to make, yet packed with bold flavors.
+This hearty and delicious soybean paste soup will instantly warm you up on a cold day, and tastes just like the ones served in K-BBQ restaurants!

 What is Doenjang Jjigae?